dhruv575/PRISM/README.md

     ```

 2.  **Python Version:**
-    Ensure you have Python 3.10 or newer installed (as per the original template, confirm if different).
+    Ensure you have Python 3.10 or newer installed.

 3.  **Create a Virtual Environment (Recommended):**
     ```bash